-The Escapists 2 is the second in the series in which you try to escape prison using various techniques, its essentially a sandbox puzzle game with the Prison being at the centre of it, its one of Xbox Game pass games so Tigger and Roo have been testing it out.
+The Escapists 2 is the second in the series in which you try to escape prison using various techniques, its essentially a sandbox puzzle game with the Prison being at the centre of it, its is available on multiple platforms including PS4 and Xboxone and is one of Xbox Game pass games so Tigger and Roo have been testing it out.

 What they say